 Choppy Crown Lift for Extra Height

 Height at the crown is what gives a short wolf mullet its shape, and choppy layers up top are how you build it.
 The shorter, stacked pieces create lift that balances the longer nape.
-I tease the crown lightly or round-brush it up before styling, then mist a texture spray to hold the height.
-Without that lift, a short mullet can fall flat and lose its silhouette entirely.
+Teasing the crown lightly, or round-brushing it up before styling, builds the height; a texture spray misted on afterward holds it through the day.
+Skip that step and a short mullet can fall flat, losing its silhouette entirely.

 - Choppy, stacked crown layers for lift